gshipley/summitlab14/Chapters/03-Installation.md

 Just as when we installed the OpenShift broker host, we must specify the *install_method* setting in order for *openshift.sh* to configure Yum channels correctly.

 ### Executing *openshift.sh* ###

+**Tip:** It is recommended to log the output of *openshift.sh* using a utility such as GNU Screen.
+If you are not already in a GNU Screen session, use the following command to start a new session with logging enabled:

+  # screen -L

+You can continue this lab and subsequent labs within this GNU Screen session.

 Before we execute the command to run installation script, let's set the *host1* and *host2* environment variables as we did on the broker host: